Featured Photo: © David Browne

 This is an natural, outdoor rock pool located at the Harbour which is ideal for swimming.

 This is a Triathlon around the village, comprising a 150m swim, 4km cycle and 4km run.
 This great family day out is held on the Saturday of the August Bank Holiday weekend annually.
-More details at the Belderrig Bronze Man website or Facebook Page.
+More details at the Belderrig Bronze Man Facebook Page.

 Getting to Belderrig